 While you are a member of our plan, you must use our ID card for prescription drugs you get at network pharmacies.
-If you do not present your card at the pharmacy, you may be responsible for the full cost of the prescription drug, and may or may not be reimbursed by the Plan.
-If you are at the pharmacy and do not have your card, you can show them your Medicare (red, white and blue) card, or call OptumRx Member Services to verify Coverage.
+If you do not present your card at the pharmacy, you may be responsible for the full cost of the prescription drug and may or may not be reimbursed by the plan.
+If you are at the pharmacy and do not have your card, you can show them your Medicare (red, white, and blue) card, or call OptumRx to verify coverage.

-Please carry your card with you at all times and remember to show your card when you get covered drugs.
-If your ID card is damaged, lost, or stolen, call OptumRx Member Services right away and we will send you a new card.
-You may also print a temporary card from the member portal site at optumrx.com/MyCatamaranRx
+Please carry your card with you at all times, and remember to show your card when you get covered drugs.
+If your ID card is damaged, lost, or stolen, call OptumRx right away, and we will send you a new card.
+OptumRx contact information is on page 1 of this document.
+You may also print a temporary card from the member portal website at optumrx.com.